 Abstract thought is the expression of concepts and ideas in ways that can not be seen, touched, smelled, tasted or heard.
-Ancient Hebrew never uses abstract thought like the English language for example does.
-Examples of Abstract thought can be found in Psalm 103:8; "The LORD is compassionate and gracious, slow to anger, abounding in love".
+Ancient Hebrew never uses abstract thought like the English language does for example.
+Examples of abstract thinking can be found in Psalm 103:8; "The LORD is compassionate and gracious, slow to anger, abounding in love".
 We mentioned that ancient Hebrew uses concrete and not abstract thoughts, but here we have abstract concepts like 'compassionate', 'gracious', 'anger', and 'love' in an originally Hebrew written passage.
-Actually, these are abstract English words translating the original Hebrew concrete words.
-The translators often translate them this way, because the original Hebrew words make no sense when literally translated into English.
+These are the abstract English translated words from the original Hebrew concrete ones.
+The translators often translate them this way, because the original Hebrew words would not make any sense when literally translated into the English language.

 Let us take one of the abstract words above to demonstrate how this works.
 Anger, an abstract word, is actually the Hebrew word

 (awph), which literally means "nose", a concrete word.
-When one is very angry, a person begins to breath heavy and his nostrils begin to flare.
-A Hebrew literally 'sees' anger as a flaring of the nose (nostrils).
+When one is very angry, a person begins to breathe heavily and his/her nostrils start to flare.
+A Hebrew literally 'sees' anger as a flaring of the nose and its nostrils.
 If a translator would translate the above passage into "slow to nose", it would of course make no sense to an English reader, so

-, a nose, is translated into "anger" in this passage.
+, nose, is translated into "anger" in this passage.

 Appearance vs. Functional Description

-A deer and an oak are two very different objects, and we would never describe them in the same way with our Greek form of descriptions.
-The Hebrew word for both of these objects is
+A deer and an oak are two very different objects, and we would never describe them in the same way with our Greek way of thinking.
+The Hebrew word for both of these objects however is

 (ayil).
 Because the functional description of these two objects deer and oak are identical in ancient Hebrew, the same Hebrew word is used for both.
-The actual Hebraic definition of this word
+The actual definition of the word ayil

 Notice the two distinct translations of the one Hebrew word

 in Psalm 29.9.
 The NASB and KJV translate it as "The voice of the LORD makes the deer to calve", while the NIV translates it as "The voice of the LORD twists the oaks".
-The literal translation of this verse in Hebrew would be however: "The voice of the LORD makes even strong leaders turn".
+The literal translation of this verse in Hebrew would instead be: "The voice of the LORD makes even strong leaders turn".